-- 1. On node A, say marsadm create-resource mydata /dev/lv-x/mydata.
+1. On node A, say marsadm create-resource mydata /dev/lv-x/mydata.

 As a result, a directory /mars/resource-mydata/ will be created on node A, containing some symlinks.
 Node A will automatically start in the primary role for this resource.
 Therefore, a new pseudo-device /dev/mars/mydata will also appear after a few seconds.
 Note that the initial contents of /dev/mars/mydata will be exactly the same as in your pre-existing disk /dev/lv-x/mydata.

-If you like, you may already use /dev/mars/mydata for mounting your already pre-existing - If you like, you may already use /dev/mars/mydata for mounting your already pre-existing data, or for creating a fresh filesystem, or for exporting via iSCSI, and so on.
+If you like, you may already use /dev/mars/mydata for mounting your already pre-existing data, or for creating a fresh filesystem, or for exporting via iSCSI, and so on.
 You may even do so before any other cluster node has joined the resource (so-called "standalone mode").
-But you can also do so later after setup of (one ore many) secondaries. - Wait a few seconds until the directory /mars/resource-mydata/ and its symlink contents also appears on cluster node B. The command marsadm wait-cluster may be helpful. - 3.
-On node B, say marsadm join-resource mydata /dev/lv-x/mydata.

-As a result, the initial full-sync from node A to node B should start automatically.
+But you can also do so later after setup of (one ore many) secondaries.

+- 2. Wait a few seconds until the directory /mars/resource-mydata/ and its symlink contents also appears on cluster node B. The command marsadm wait-cluster may be helpful. - 3.
+On node B, say marsadm join-resource mydata /dev/lv-x/mydata. - As a result, the initial full-sync from node A to node B should start automatically.